-As noted earlier, the district uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+As noted earlier, the District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

 Governmental funds.
-The focus of the district's governmental funds is to provide information on current inflows, outflows and balances of spendable resources.
-Such information is useful in assessing the district's financing requirements.
-In particular, unassigned fund balance may serve as a useful measure of the district's net resources available for spending at the end of the fiscal year.
+The focus of the District's governmental funds is to provide information on current inflows, outflows and balances of spendable resources.
+Such information is useful in assessing the District's financing requirements.
+In particular, unassigned fund balance may serve as a useful measure of the District's net resources available for spending at the end of the fiscal year.

-The financial performance of the district as a whole is reflected in its governmental funds.
-As the district completed the year, its governmental funds reported a combined fund balance of \$14,157,457, an increase of \$1,302,146, which includes a decrease in reserve for inventory of \$26,085 and a residual equity transfer in of \$49,255. \$10,572,570 or 75% of the fund balance is unassigned, which represents the residual classification for the General Fund's fund balance that has not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the general fund.
-The remaining fund balance of \$3,584,887 or 25% is either non-spendable, restricted, or assigned to indicate that it is not available for spending except only for the purposes to which it is restricted, committed or assigned.
+The financial performance of the District as a whole is reflected in its governmental funds.
+As the District completed the year, its governmental funds reported a combined fund balance of \$15,035,010, an increase of \$877,553 which includes an increase in inventory of \$14,410. \$11,099,851 or 74% of the fund balance is unassigned, which represents the residual classification for the General Fund's fund balance that has not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the general fund.
+The remaining fund balance of \$3,935,159 or 26% is either non-spendable, restricted, committed or assigned to indicate that it is not available for spending except only for the purposes to which it is restricted, committed or assigned.

-The General Fund is the principal operating fund of the district.
-The increase in fund balance in the General Fund for the fiscal year was \$735,517, which includes a residual equity transfer in of \$49,255.
-The fund balance of Other Governmental Funds showed an increase in the amount of \$566,629 which includes a decrease in reserve for inventory of \$26,085.
+The General Fund is the principal operating fund of the District.
+The increase in fund balance in the General Fund for the fiscal year was \$481,411.
+The fund balance of Other Governmental Funds showed an increase in the amount of \$90,584.
+The increase in the fund balances for the other major funds were as follows: